-You will often get a lower level of benefits when you use Out-of-Network Providers residents, only POS providers are In-Network Providers.]
+You will often get a lower level of benefits when you use Out-of-Network Providers.

 Out-of-Pocket Limit

 The most you pay in Copayments, Deductibles, and Coinsurance during a Benefit Period for Covered Services.
 The Out-of-Pocket limit does not include your premium, amounts over the Maximum Allowed Amount, or charges for health care that your Plan doesn't cover.
 Please see the "Schedule of Benefits" for details.